JayanthiPalanichamy/Refactoring/Readme.md

       Revert back to when test was passing and start refactoring again.
 Its better to run test after every small change to identify which step broke the test.

  - Step 2: Rename variables in Customer class. `Each` in for loop is renamed to rental.
+ - Step 3: `statement` function is doing too many things.
+It is calculating amount for movie, total amount, frequentRentersPoint and totalRenterPoints.
+       The idea is start extracting functions from statement method that has single responsibility.
+       Move amount for Rental into a new method.